- Trip Summary

 - Enquiry Form

-Sail Across the Equator – South Africa to Europe.
+Sail Across the Equator – South Africa to Norway

-An ocean crossing under sail from Cape Town, South Africa to the Brest, France via Azores, Ascension Island and St Helena.
+An ocean crossing under sail from Cape Town, South Africa to Stavanger, Norway via Azores, Ascension Island and St Helena.

 This mile-maker is perfect for people who really want to learn more about life on board a square rigger.